kjyguftd/steam-game-manager/README.md

 - **Secure Authentication**: User registration and login utilize `crypto.scrypt` for robust password hashing and salting.
 - **Session Management**: Secure session handling implemented via HttpOnly cookies.
 - **Steam API Proxy**: The server acts as a secure proxy (`https` module) to the Steam Web API, fetching owned games (AppIDs, playtime, names) while keeping the API Key hidden from the client.
+- **Encrypted API Key Storage**: Steam API Keys are encrypted using AES-256-GCM before persistence, ensuring high security.
+- **Dynamic API Key Configuration**: If the Steam API Key is missing, the backend returns a specific error code, triggering a user-friendly modal on the client to prompt the user for input and save the key for future syncs.
 - **Backlog CRUD**: Users can perform Create, Read, Update, and Delete (CRUD) operations on local backlog entries, tracking custom statuses (Planning, Playing, Completed, Not Started) and user ratings.
 - **Input Validation**: Robust input validation is enforced on both client and server layers.

-### Data & Visualization
+### Performance & Visualization
+- **Optimized UX on Status Change**: Updating a game's backlog status triggers local asynchronous UI updates (instead of full page refresh), significantly improving performance and user experience.
-- **Playtime Visualization**: Uses Chart.js on the client to display a dynamic pie chart summarizing total playtime distribution across different backlog statuses.
+- **Playtime Visualization**: Uses Chart.js on the client to display a dynamic pie chart summarizing total playtime distribution.
+Chart rendering is optimized to re-render only when data or theme changes.
 - **Adaptive UI**: Supports adaptive Dark/Light mode based on user system preferences.
 - **Data Persistence**: Data is stored persistently on the server using local JSON files (`users.json`, `backlog.json`).